 Ray Jia

-Research Head, China World Gold CouncilChina’s gold market in October: Chinese gold ETF tonnage holdings set a new record
+Head of Research (Asia Pacific, ex-India) and Deputy Head of Trade Engagement (China) World Gold CouncilChina’s gold market in October: Chinese gold ETF tonnage holdings set a new record

 After five consecutive monthly inflows, collective holdings in Chinese gold ETFs reached 74t (US$4bn, RMB27bn) at the end of October, the highest AUM on record in tonnage terms.
 We cover this and more in our monthly blog on China's gold market.